luizbgomide/sovereign/index.md

 #### 2024-07-25
 - Remove Lead and Lead-based Feats.
 Use leverage instead.
 - Remove Charisma
-- Worked delver creation example.
+- Worked character creation example.
 Whew.

 #### 2024-07-24
-- Add a tutorial for learning delver creation.
+- Add a tutorial for learning character creation.
 Still need a worked example.
 - Keep items on card stock
 - Add rules for doors.
 So many doors.
 - Drop a ton of instances of 'may' and 'can' that weren't actual choices.